K15t/viewport-cli/README.md

 - A theme is actually a NPM package since it contains a `package.json`.
 Though it is not designed to be published.
 NPM is only used to load the dependencies for *gulp*.
 Having a separate `node_modules` subdirectory with the same dependencies for every theme created is certainly not the most space efficient way, but *gulp* is not designed to work globally and will only work if contained in the theme directory.
 If you want to exchange themes between different machines, it might even benefit you that each theme contains all of its dependencies and can run on the other machine without needing to set up anything, except having Node.js and npm installed.
 Also the `.gitignore` file already takes care of not backing up the dependencies to your Git repository.

-- The dependencies like *gulp*, *viewport-sync*, etc. of the theme package are installed as `devDependencies` which means they won't be installed if the Node environment is set to `production`.
+- The dependencies like *gulp*, *viewport-uploader*, etc. of the theme package are installed as `devDependencies` which means they won't be installed if the Node environment is set to `production`.
 (Also they wouldn't be included if the theme package were to be published, which it isn't intended to anyways.).
 For most people this shouldn't be a problem since Node is by default in `development` mode.

 ## Roadmap